 What I discovered were a few recipes and message boards discussing a German butter cake that used to be popular in and around Philadelphia, but has seemingly fallen off the map.
 Bingo!
 Considering more than half of the people living in South Jersey have roots in Philly, I knew this had to be it.

 St. Louis style gooey butter cake has a yellow cake base with an ooey gooey center and a slightly crunchy shell on top.
 Philadelphia style butter cake, on the other hand, has the same gooey buttery filling, but with a more pastry-like yeasted bottom, akin to a classic German butterkuchen.

 So being that I had no idea where to find this elusive Philly style butter cake, I set out to make one myself.
 And by golly, it did not disappoint.
 As a girl who would take a croissant over a cupcake any day, I found the savory yeasted base to be much preferable to the cloying yellow cake bottom of the St. Louis style gooey butter cakes I’ve had before.
-The Philly style cake almost reads more as a pastry, which makes me feel it’s acceptable to eat it for breakfast, which makes me love it even more.
+The Philadelphia butter cake almost reads more as a sweet bread or pastry, which makes it perfectly acceptable to eat for breakfast, a major plus in my book.

-But of course, the chef in me couldn’t go without improving on a few small things to take this cake from really good to incredible.
+Of course, the chef in me couldn’t go without improving on a few small things to take this cake from really good to incredible.
 First, and foremost: Salt.
-And plenty of it.
+Plenty of it.

 - 1 large egg

 - 2 ¼ cups (about 12 ounces) flour, sifted